 Urban sprawl can be caused by a variety of different things.
 These causes will mainly include:

-- Rise in Population Growth: Another factor that contributes towards urban sprawl is rise in population growth.
-As number of people in a city grows beyond capacity, the local communities continues to spread farther and farther from city centers.
+Another factor that contributes to urban sprawl is the rise in population growth.
+As the number of people in a city grows beyond capacity, the local communities continue to spread farther and farther from city centers.

-- Consumer Preferences: People in high income groups have stronger preferences towards larger homes, more bedrooms, bigger balconies and bigger lawns.
+People in high-income groups have stronger preferences towards larger homes, more bedrooms, bigger balconies and bigger lawns.
 This also causes urban sprawl as this option is not available in crowded cities.
-People generally look out for low-density residential areas where they can get home according to their preference.
+People generally look out for low-density residential areas where they can get home according to their preferences.

 Effects of Urban Sprawl

 Now, we will take a look at the effects of urban sprawl since we have taken a closer look at the causes of it.
 Some of these effects include:

 1. Increase in Public Expenditure

 They can actually play a part in the increases in public costs because these changes in infrastructures and buildings must actually be paid for by someone- and it is usually the taxpayers’ money that pays for it.